 Another benefit: You don't have to hassle with selling the real estate.
 You can deed the property directly to MCC Foundation or ask your attorney to add a few sentences in your will or trust agreement.

 You can give real estate to MCC Foundation in the following ways:

 A gift of real estate through your will or living trust allows you the flexibility to change your mind and the potential to support our work with a larger gift than you could during your lifetime.
-In as little as one sentence or two, you can ensure that your support for MCC Foundation continues after your lifetime.
+In as little as one sentence, you can ensure that your support for MCC Foundation continues after your lifetime.

 Are you tired of the hassles of maintaining your property such as paying taxes, utilities and repair bills?
 Consider donating the property to MCC Foundation in exchange for reliable payments for life for you (and someone else, if you choose).
 When you arrange a charitable gift annuity, you receive a federal income tax charitable deduction in the year you set up the gift annuity when you itemize on your taxes.
 If you use appreciated real estate to make a gift, you can usually eliminate capital gains tax on a portion of the gift and spread the rest of the gain over your life expectancy.
 A gift of unmortgaged property to fund a deferred gift annuity is preferable and generates the greatest tax benefit.

 Perhaps you like the tax advantages a gift of real estate to our organization would offer, but you want to continue living in your personal residence for your lifetime.
 You can transfer your personal residence or farm to MCC Foundation but keep the right to occupy (or rent out) the home for the rest of your life.
 You continue to pay real estate taxes, maintenance fees and insurance on the property.
 Even though MCC Foundation would not actually take possession of the residence until after your lifetime, since your gift cannot be revoked, you qualify for a federal income tax charitable deduction for a portion of your home's value.